BenFaruna/49ja_game/README.md

 5. (optional) You can create a virtual environment by following the steps outlined [here](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/).
 Activate the virtual environment.

-6. Install packages needed for the application to run using the command
+6. Before the installation of the packages, open `requirements.txt` and change <chrome-version> to the version of your chrome browser.
+Install packages needed for the application to run using the command
 ```
 49ja_game$ pip install -r requirements.txt
 ```